What Is Foam Rolling and How Does It Work?

 I’m sure most of you have seen foam rollers at your gym, or you may even own one yourself. a foam roller is a tool for Self-Administered Myofascial Release.
 This is a fancy term for self muscle massage.
 Foam rolling is a common practice amongst high-level athletes, fitness and health professionals and ordinary fitness enthusiasts.
 Foam rolling may aid in relaxing tight muscles and increasing joint range of motion.
+For golfers, this is especially relevant in areas like the hips—where restricted mobility is closely tied to lower back pain—making foam rolling a useful first step in a broader program of hip mobility exercises for lower back pain relief.

-Will Foam Rolling Help Improve Mobility in Golf?
+Does Foam Rolling Improve Mobility for Golfers?

 Research on the effectiveness of foam rolling is still limited.
 However, there are a few studies that suggest that foam rolling combined with stretching is more effective in improving range of motion than stretching alone.
+For golfers specifically, pairing foam rolling with targeted mobility work—like learning to increase rotational flexibility with the Bretzel stretch—can deliver meaningful improvements in swing range of motion.

 One study examined the effectiveness of rolling the calf muscles prior to stretching to improve ankle mobility (Read why ankle mobility is important for golfers).
 The results showed a 9.1% increase in ankle range of motion by combining foam rolling and stretching, compared to just a 6.2% increase with stretching alone.

 Without a doubt, more research needs to be done to prove the effectiveness of foam rolling.
 However, by combining both the research available and anecdotal evidence, it appears that foam rolling is worth your time if you need to be a more flexible golfer!
+If tight hamstrings are limiting your mobility, exploring foam rolling for hamstring tightness relief is a great next step.
+Foam rolling can also play a meaningful role in injury management—learn more about foam rolling for golfer’s elbow recovery and how this technique supports healing in one of golf’s most common overuse injuries.

 If you have any questions about foam rolling, you can contact me directly at [email protected], or leave a comment in the section below!